libmir/blog/_posts/2016-08-19-intro-to-random-sampling.md

 ![Image](/images/figures/random/dist_density_at_boundaries_b_0_hs.svg)
 {% endfigure %}

-The idea of composing distributions will be illustrated as follows.
+A simple example of composing distributions is illustrated below.
 The density function is composed out of an exponential distribution (left) and a uniform distribution (right) and features a gap in the middle.